-defines the shear stiffness at the contact point.
+In addition to the name, normalK and scaling parameters with which we are already familiar, NRotFrictionPrms also requires two more parameters.
+The first parameter (dynamicMu) defines the coefficient of friction for touching particles whilst the second parameter (shearK) defines the shear stiffness at the contact point.
 When two particles first touch, a shear spring is created at the contact point.
 Forces from surrounding particles will cause the two particles to commence sliding past one-another with the shear spring resisting the motion.
 When the shear force exceeds the normal force multiplied by the coefficient of friction, dynamic sliding commences (as the maximum shear force is governed by the normal force and the friction coefficient).
 This is a simple yet effective method to simulate both static deformation at frictional contacts and dynamic frictional sliding.

-Change your slope_fail.py script and replace the NRotElasticPrms interaction group with the code-fragment above (c.f. slope_friction.py in Appendix A).
+Change your slope\fail.py script and replace the NRotElasticPrms interaction group with the code-fragment above (c.f. slope\friction.py in Appendix A).
 Re-run the simulation and study the snapshots carefully.
-You should obtain a snapshot sequence similar to that of Figure 6.
+You should obtain a snapshot sequence similar to that of Figure 3.2.
 My guess is that you will still be a little disappointed with the results.
 Although a pile begins to form in the early stages of the simulation, the pile eventually collapses (albeit a bit later than in the first example).
 Whilst the inter-particle friction has clearly had an impact, collapse of the pile is inevitable because the table is frictionless.
 To maintain the pile, we require frictional interactions between the particles and the table also.
 In the next example we will demonstrate a way to simulate frictional walls.
 After that we will discuss how often symmetry in the problem of interest can be exploited to produce more useful results without increasing the total number of particles in a simulation.

-Figure 6: A sequence of snapshots of slope collapse with frictional particles (from slope_friction.py)
+Figure 3.2: A sequence of snapshots of slope collapse with frictional particles (from slope\friction.py)

-5.2.2 Frictional interactions between particles and walls
+Frictional interactions between particles and walls